Vaporwave30/thatbot-rcd/README.md

 # thatbot

-thatbot is a FunCaptcha solver specifically made for ROBLOX.
-It exploits FunCaptcha's `bda` token generation system into thinking it is a real human with no harm intended.
+thatbot is a self-learning artificial intelligence bot coded in `ML.NET`.
+It uses multi-media processing algorithms to solve the challenges. thatbot learns more when it solves your challenges.

 **This repository has different implementations of our API to help our customers.**